Shinsei1/Game-with-pyxel-to-continue/README.md

 The file contain a small spaceship war game.
-There are small there will be another version of this file without the time stop feature because it still dont work correctly, the rest of the code should be fine(Stopping time work but not as i wanted it)
+There are small issues(all related to time stop),so there will be another version of this file without the time stop feature because it still dont work correctly, the rest of the code should be fine(Stopping time work but not as i wanted it).